The last Cruise Sunday of Whittier Blvd, from the Sixth Street Bridge

 “One of the few positive indicators of continued interest in lowriding was the success of the large car shows.
 These shows served to shift the emphasis for lowrider clubs and owners away from cruising and toward the production of award-winning show vehicles.
 Another positive sign for lowriding in general was the integration of the African American and Chicano cruising scene on Crenshaw Boulevard.”

-Which once again shows how the car clubs and working-class car culture ultimately found a way to once again challenge racial boundaries and make new connections across the city; as they had since their earliest days.
+Which shows how the car clubs and working-class car culture ultimately found a way to once again challenge racial boundaries and make new connections across the city; as they had since their earliest days.

 The Current Legacy of Eastside Cruising